Flu protection is important when you don't want to miss out on life

 Flu can be very serious5

-While most people have fairly mild flu symptoms, for some people, flu is a serious disease that can lead to hospitalisation and sometimes even death.1,5 It can cause bronchitis, croup, pneumonia, ear infections, heart and other organ damage, brain inflammation and brain damage.1
+While most people have fairly mild flu symptoms, for some people, flu is a serious disease that can lead to hospitalisation and sometimes even death.1,5 It can cause bronchitis, croup, pneumonia, ear infections, and in serious cases, heart and brain inflammation and organ damage.3,5

 You are leaving flu.com.au